Adnios/DNNEmu/README.md

 ## Running

 Our layer-wise profiler is based on [MXNet 1.4.1](https://github.com/apache/incubator-mxnet.git).
-You should download MXNet source code and apply the patch in this repository to the MXNet source code.
+You should download MXNet source code and apply the patch(0001-layer-wise-profiler.patch) in this repository to the MXNet source code.

 1. Download the MXNet source.
     ```bash